8street/Bedlam2/README.md

 # Compiling

-### Windows users
+### Windows

 1. Open solution vs2019/Bedlam2.sln in Visual Studio 2019
 2. Compile x86 platform
 3. Put compiled .exe file in your Bedlam2 folder.
 Or put Bedlam2 files in VS output directory
 4. Run

-### Linux, Mac users
+### Linux, Mac

-Source codes can be compiled.
-You will have to modify the sources that so the save paths is be not "C:/MIRAGE/AD_BED".
+Source codes can be compiled because SDL2 is platform free lib.
+You will have to modify the sources so that the save paths is be not "C:/MIRAGE/AD_BED".
 Other modifications may be required.